PundiAI/pundi-docs/pundi-aifx/validators/validator-setup.md

 > When specifying commission parameters, the `commission-max-change-rate` is used to measure % _point_ change over the `commission-rate`.
 E.g. 1% to 2% is a 100% rate increase, but only 1 percentage point.

 > `Min-self-delegation` is a stritly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A `min-self-delegation` of `100000000000000000000` means your validator will never have a self-delegation lower than `100` $FX
+A `min-self-delegation` of `100000000000000000000` means your validator will never have a self-delegation lower than `100` $PUNDIAI

 You can confirm that you are in the validator set by using a third party explorer for [Testnet](https://dhobyghaut-explorer.functionx.io/fxcore/validators)/[Mainnet](https://explorer.functionx.io).